Liliia Orlenko

 Most of my work was remote.
 I ran online workshops, collected user data, and led the conversation about what to build next instead of waiting to be handed a spec.

 I set up feedback channels inside the product, through input forms and prompts around the UI, and kept collecting signal from the community channels.
-Then I organized what came back and ran team workshops to agree on priorities and get everyone pointed the same way.
+I ran deep-dive research on what mattered most, organized the findings into documentation the team could work from, and led workshops that aligned everyone, business, marketing, and engineering, on what to build next.

 One freelance designer working on demand wasn't enough to keep pace, so I got hands-on myself.
 I built the designs, ran the rapid prototyping, proposed the direction to the team, and pushed the releases.
 Eventually I moved onto the frontend too, delivering features to GitHub on the staging branch for the developers to review.
 In practice I was bridging three roles at once: designer, frontend developer, and project manager.
 I decided what got built and how, then helped build it.